 2. Chronic fatigue

-A constant feeling of tiredness, or experiencing the symptoms of chronic fatigue, are also signals that the liver is overwhelmed with toxins.
+A constant feeling of tiredness, or experiencing the symptoms of chronic fatigue, are also signs that the liver is overwhelmed with toxins.

-This combination of the reactions occur because the liver’s inability to complete its functions leads to metabolic complications.
+This combination of reactions occurs because the liver’s inability to complete its functions leads to metabolic complications.

 3. Sweating and body odor

-Sweating and odors are results of the body’s quest to regulate temperature because it heats up when fighting against toxic agents and bacteria.
+Sweating and odors result from the body’s quest to regulate temperature because it heats up when it fights toxic agents and bacteria.

 4. Cystic acne

-Because toxins reduce the liver’s abilities to purify itself, it results in an autoimmune reaction that causes allergic reactions.
+Because toxins reduce the liver’s ability to purify itself, it can result in an autoimmune reaction that causes allergic reactions.

-If the organ begins to fail and sees itself unable to carry out this function, the body stores too much histamine and leads to consequences like:
+If the organ begins to fail and sees itself unable to carry out this function, the body stores too much histamine.
+This leads to consequences like:

 Visit this article: How to Control Allergies with Natural Antihistamines